-A distinct condition is focal, transient osteoporosis of the hip (76).
+A distinct condition is focal, transient osteoporosis of the hip (79).
 This is rare, self-limited, and probably not a manifestation of altered calciotropic hormone levels or mineral balance during pregnancy.
 Instead, it may be a consequence of local factors.
 A variety of theories have been offered to explain this condition, including femoral venous stasis due to pressure from the pregnant uterus, Sudeck's atrophy or reflex sympathetic dystrophy (causalgia), ischemia, trauma, viral infections, marrow hypertrophy, immobilization, and fetal pressure on the obturator nerve.
-These patients present with unilateral or bilateral hip pain, limp and/or hip fracture in the third trimester or puerperium (76,88-90).
+These patients present with unilateral or bilateral hip pain, limp and/or hip fracture in the third trimester or puerperium (79,97-99).
 Radiographs and DXA indicate radiolucency and reduced bone density of the symptomatic femoral head and neck, while MRI demonstrates increased water content of the femoral head and the marrow cavity; a joint effusion may also be present.
 The differential diagnosis of this condition includes inflammatory joint disorders, avascular necrosis of the hip, bone marrow edema, and reflex sympathetic dystrophy.
-It is a self-limiting condition with both symptoms and radiological appearance resolving within two to six months post-partum; conservative measures including bed rest are usually all that is required during the symptomatic phase (76).
+It is a self-limiting condition with both symptoms and radiological appearance resolving within two to six months post-partum; conservative measures including bed rest are usually all that is required during the symptomatic phase (79).
 Of course, fractures of an involved femur require urgent arthroplasty or hip replacement.
 The condition recurs in about 40% of cases (not necessarily during pregnancy), unlike osteoporosis involving the spine, and this has prompted prophylactic hip arthroplasty to be done in a few cases where the opposite hip appears to be affected.

-Vertebral compression fractures and transient osteoporosis of the hip are not always distinct entities;

-both have occurred in a few women in association with pregnancy (91-94).
+Vertebral compression fractures and transient osteoporosis of the hip are not always distinct entities; both have occurred in a few women in association with pregnancy (100-103).

 For fragility fractures occurring in association with pregnancy, treatment should include optimization of calcium and vitamin D intake, encouraging judicious weight-bearing physical activity, correction of nutritional deficiencies, and treatment of any reversible causes of bone loss or fragility.
-A supportive pain corset may provide short-term relief.
-Breastfeeding is not contraindicated but its relative safety should be discussed, since it will lead to progressive loss in BMD and a transient further increase in fracture risk (see lactation section, below).
-The potential to rush in with pharmacotherapy should be tempered by the realization that BMD normally increases 20-70% during the subsequent six to twelve months in women who fractured but received no interventions (77,78,95-99).
+A supportive corset may provide short-term pain relief.
+Breastfeeding is not contraindicated but its relative safety should be discussed, since it will lead to progressive loss in aBMD and a transient further increase in fracture risk (see lactation section, below).
+The potential to rush in with pharmacotherapy should be tempered by the realization that aBMD normally increases 20-70% during the subsequent six to twelve months in women who fractured but received no interventions (1,79,80,85,86,104-112).
 Therefore, it seems prudent to delay any use of pharmacotherapy for 12-18 months until the extent of spontaneous recovery has been assessed.
-Documented pharmacotherapies included bisphosphonates, have calcitonin, denosumab, strontium ranelate, and teriparatide, using the same regimens as for post-menopausal osteoporosis but with treatment durations from 6 months to as much as 10 years (1,76,79,85,100-104).
-These reports are observational and lacked controls to determine whether any improvements in BMD exceeded what would have been observed with spontaneous recovery.
-Vertebroplasty and kyphoplasty have also been used to treat painful vertebral fractures during the post-partum, but their overall efficacy is uncertain, given that blinded randomized trials have found no superiority over sham surgery or medical approaches in older subjects (105).
+The extent of spontaneous recovery of lumbar spine aBMD at 12-18 months should be assessed by DXA.
+HR-pQCT will underestimate the extent of recovery unless the parameters are adjusted to detect and to capture the newly formed bone (osteoid and under-mineralized bone) (86).